thudjek/CleanWebApiTemplate/README.md

 ## Getting started

-Prerequisites: .NET 7 SDK or higher and Docker installed.
+Prerequisites: .NET 8 SDK or higher and Docker installed (you can still install this template with lower version of .NET but you have to manually edit .csproj files and downgrade specific packages that are installed by default)

 Run `dotnet new install TH.CleanWebApiTemplate` to install the solution template.